-Due to LBBW's size, business activities, complexity and the risk content of its business activities, there are employees and senior managers at LBBW - in addition to the members of the Board of Managing Directors - whose activities have a material impact on the Bank's overall risk profile.
-They are referred to as Risk Takers.
+Due to LBBW's size, business activities, complexity and the risk content of its business activities, there are employees and senior managers at LBBW who are risk takers in addition to the members of the Board of Managing Directors.

-They are identified as part of a comprehensive risk analysis documented in writing on the basis of the Regulatory Technical Standards (RTS) of the European Banking Authority (EBA) that came into force in June, e.g.
+They are identified as part of a comprehensive risk analysis documented in writing on the basis of the Regulatory Technical Standards (RTS) of the European Banking Authority (EBA), e.g.

 - size and nature of business activity,

-- business volume.
+- business volume,

-- level of risk,
+- level of risk.

 - revenue generated by the organizational unit,

-- activities, hierarchical position,
+- activities, hierarchical position.

 - amount of remuneration to date and

 - competitive situation on the labor market.

 In addition to the members of the Board of Managing Directors in their capacity as managing directors, all members of the Aida Board of Managing Directors (BW-Bank, Rheinland-Pfalz Bank, Sachsen Bank) and all division heads are classified as Risk Takers.
-Moreover, department and group heads as well as experts in the Financial Markets, Corporate Banking and Retail Banking/Private Banking/Wealth Management segments, back office and Corporate Center, the branch managers in New York, London and Singapore as well as the managing directors of individual subsidiaries have been identified as Risk Takers.
+Moreover, department and group heads as well as experts in the Financial Markets, Corporate Customers and Retail Customers/Private Banking/Wealth Management segments, back office and Corporate Center, the branch managers in New York, London and Singapore as well as the managing directors of individual subsidiaries have been identified as Risk Takers.

-In December 2014, 268 Risk Taker functions1) were identified for 2015.
-This figure includes the 251 Risk Takers identified in various selection steps, all seven members of the LBBW Board of Managing Directors and ten managing directors of subsidiaries.
-In accordance with the letter of the Bundesbank dated 27 July 2015, the members of the Supervisory Board are also classified as Risk Takers.
-LBBW's Supervisory Board has 21 members.
+In December 2015, 356 Risk Taker functions1) were identified for the 2016 financial year.
+This figure includes the 324 Risk Takers identified in various selection steps, seven members of the LBBW Board of Managing Directors and 12 managing directors of subsidiaries.
+The 21 members of the Supervisory Board were also defined as Risk Takers.